ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 a custom Docker tag is created and saved to the `/workspace/_TAG` file, and then read from again in the next step.

-To start the build you can use the `gcloud builds submit` command, or create an automatic trigger on the Google Cloud console that triggers the build on new commits in the Git repository.
+To start the build,
+we can use the `gcloud builds submit` command, or create an automatic trigger on the Google Cloud console that triggers the build on new commits in the Git repository.
 After adding a trigger,
-you can also trigger the build manually in the Google Cloud console.
+we can also trigger the build manually in the Google Cloud console.

 ## Build parameters (substitutions)

-It is possible to pass in parameters (called substitutions) to your build.
+It is possible to pass in parameters (called substitutions) to our build.

-You can override substitutions when submitting a build:
+We can override substitutions when submitting a build:

  ```
  $ gcloud builds submit --config=cloudbuild.yaml \